apiology/shortcuts-for-asana/README.md

 tasks appear in the warning dialog.
 Shortcuts for Asana adds keyboard shortcuts for those tasks:

-* cmd-ctrl-1: upvote first task in the dependent task warning dialog.
+* cmd-ctrl-1: click on first task in the dependent task warning dialog.
 * cmd-ctrl-2...: etc
 * cmd-enter: mark the original task as complete and close the dialog.